Berkeley Pit - Butte

 Toll Free: 800-735-6814

 The Berkeley Pit is located at the east end of Park Street in Uptown Butte.
-It can be reached by use of exit 126, go north to Park Street and then east.
-It is well marked and has ample parking.
+From Interstate 90, take Exit 126 and travel north to Park Street, then continue east to the site.
+The attraction is well marked and offers ample parking for visitors.

 Season